Koutoulakis/Deep-Learning-for-Human-Activity-Recognition/README.md

 <h3>Installation</h3>

-Below is a small description of the process the practitioner should follow in order to run the code provided or further extend it to his/her own purposes.
+Below is a small description of the process the practitioner should follow in order to run the code provided or further extend it to suit his/her own purposes.

 <b>PREPROSSES DATASETS STAGE</b>